Abadrausar/Rubble-/other/Rubble Readme.txt

 All documentation is in the "other" directory, this includes tutorials, template documentation, script documentation, and basic documentation of Rubble's internals.

-General users have no need to read ANYTHING except this readme and the addon list!
+General users have no need to read ANYTHING except this readme!
 Everything most users need to know (aside from things like how to install Rubble, which can be found in this document) can be found in the web UI addon description pages.

 Most of the documentation assumes you know what you are doing as far as general DF modding goes, please do not read documentation that is above your level and then complain that "Rubble is too hard".
 I do assume that modders will have at least some knowledge of programming (I apologize for this, as I know that not everyone does).
 If you do not know anything about programming most of the scripting stuff will be hard (if not impossible) to follow, but if you stick to using templates you will be fine (scripting is only needed for advanced stuff anyway, most people will never need it).